bougou/sendhttp/README.md

   // normally your will
   // c.Complete(request)

-  // Must init the response object before call Send(request, response), or else you might encounter runtime nil pointer panic resonse := NewListMoviesResponse() err c.client.Send(request, response)
+  resonse = NewListMoviesResponse()
+  // The main logic of this function is to call the Send method provided by sendhttp.Client err = c.client.Send(request, response)

   return
 }